matthew-brett/pydagogue/curious_git.rst

     git commit -m "I like this new name better"

 As you can imagine, all that changed is that the tree object for this commit associates the new filename with the old hash for the file.
-I will use ``git ls-tree`` as a shortcut to show me the contents of the root tree object for this commit:
+I will use the obscure ``git ls-tree`` command as a shortcut to show me the contents of the root tree object for this commit:

 .. prizerun::